Relative semi-ampleness in positive characteristic: Introduction

 Although the schemes $X$ and $S$ appearing in Theorem \ref{t_main} could be of infinite dimension, it is easy to reduce the problem to the case where $X$ is of finite dimension (cf. Remark \ref{r-reduce-hensel}).
 Furthermore, replacing $S$ by $\Spec\,\widehat{\MO_{S, s}}$ for a point $s \in S$, we may assume that $X$ and $S$ are excellent.
 Then the proof of Theorem~\ref{t_main} proceeds by induction on the dimension of $X$.
 To clarify the structure of the proof, we introduce the following three statements:

 \begin{theorema} Let $f\colon X \to S$ be a projective surjective morphism of excellent $\F_p$-schemes with connected fibres, where $X$ is normal and of dimension $n \in \Z_{\geq 0}$.
-Let $L$ be an invertible sheaf on $X$ such that $L|_{X_s}$ is semi-ample for any point $s \in S$.
+Let $L$ be an invertible sheaf on $X$ such that $L|_{X_s}$ is semi-ample for all the points $s \in S$.

 Then $L$ is $f$-semi-ample. \end{theorema}